Blackwater River In Florida

 Excellent largemouth bass fishing is anticipated for the lower Blackwater River from January through March.
 Overall, bass fishing should pick up dramatically toward the middle of March, with the onset of warmer weather and the beginning of the spawning season.

-Bream fishing may be a bit slow this time of the year but should also pick up at the end of March.
-If you are fishing in the tidal section of the river, try to catch a falling tide for best results.
-The winter season is typically an excellent time to fish for seatrout around the mouth of the river.
+Bream fishing may be a bit slow this time of the year, but it should also pick up at the end of March.
+If you are fishing in the tidal section of the river, try to catch a falling tide for the best results.
+The winter season is an excellent time to fish for seatrout around the mouth of the river.

 Baits and Lures

 Effective baits for bass include plastic worms and any spinner-type lure.
 Live mullet make good bait for seatrout.
 Bass jigs, worms, and crankbaits are often most effective for spawning fish.

 Good access to the lower river is provided by boat ramps in Milton (Carpenters Park, north of downtown Milton, just off Highway 191, and also a new double-lane boat ramp just north of Highway 90, on the east side of the river opposite downtown Milton) and Bagdad (improved landing east of downtown Bagdad, off Highway 191).